Keluaa/Kokkos.jl/lib/kokkos_wrapper/README.md

 Those libraries are meant to be compiled and loaded at any time, when needed by the user.
-The types and functions covered are restrained by macros defined at build-time (NOT at configuration time!) through the `parameters.h` file generated from environment variables before compilation:
+The types and functions covered are restrained by macros defined at build-time (NOT at configuration time!) through the `build_parameters.h` file generated from environment variables before compilation:

  - `VIEW_DIMENSIONS`: comma-separated list of dimensions to instantiate